The advice, counsel and support of an advisory board is required to accomplish substantive objectives of a scaling startup.

 Many entrepreneurs make the mistake of believing they can do it all.

-It’s a common thought: they’ve identified a need, created and designed a product, implemented a mission and strategy, and probably have began to see interest within the market.
+It’s a common thought: they’ve identified a need, created and designed a product, implemented a mission and strategy, and probably have begun to see interest in the market.
 So why would they need the advice of others?
 They won’t understand the product and company as thoroughly as the founder.
 Save your time, resources, and hard earned money for more important matters…right?

 Having trouble reading the infographic?
 Read the original article.

 How do you begin building a strong, diverse, and dependable advisory team?
 Here are the next steps: find eligible candidates, create a candidate recruitment package, and begin providing compensation.
 An advisory board is one the first of many important steps in improving your company.

 Infographic edited by Rebecca Cox